friendly-bits/geoip-shell/Documentation/DETAILS.md

 `geoip-shell-backup create-backup` : Creates a backup of the current firewall state and geoip blocking config.

 `geoip-shell-backup restore` : Restores the firewall state and the config from backup.
 Used by the *run script to implement persistence.
 Can be manually used for recovery from fault conditions.

-**geoip-shell-geoinit.sh**: This script is sourced from most other scripts.
-It sets some essential variables, checks for compatible shell, then sources the -lib-common script, then sources the /etc/geoip-shell/geoip-shell-consts file which stores some system-specific constants.

 ## **Optional script**
 **check-ip-in-source.sh** can be used to verify that a certain ip address belongs to a subnet found in source records for a given country.
 It is intended for manual use and is not called from other scripts.
 It requires the grepcidr utility to be installed in your system.